andrewlintz/github-cheatsheet/README.md

 $ git checkout [specify which branch]
 - switches you to whatever banch you want to switch to.

-Make changes and develop you code.
+[Make changes and develop you code as you have intended. ]

 $ git add -A
 $ git commit -m "message"